achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Observations/README.md

 **Output:**
 The forecast of the maximum water level of Negro River at Manaus (in meters) is given in the command line.
 All the downloaded data (CHIRPS rainfall and AMO index text file) is then deleted.

-**Acknowedgement:** Please include the following form of acknowledgement in any publications that use any of the code stored in this repository.
+**Acknowedgement:** Please include the following form of acknowledgement in any presentations/publications that use any of the code stored in this repository.

 The development of PEACFLOW_Manaus-flood-forecasting repository on GitHub (https://github.com/achevuturi/PEACFLOW_Manaus-flood-forecasting) was supported by the Newton Fund through the Met Office Climate Science for Service Partnership Brazil (CSSP Brazil) and was developed at University of Reading

 **Citation:**
-Users who apply the software resulting in presentations or papers are kindly asked to cite the publication below.
+Users who apply the code resulting in presentations/publications are kindly asked to cite the publication below:\
 *Chevuturi A, Klingaman NP, Rudorff CM, Coelho CAS, Schongart J (2021) Forecasting annual maximum water level for Negro River at Manaus.
 Climate Resilience and Sustainability, in prep.*